Subject to exception

-I’m not sure if my grandfather had mineral rights to his property that was deeded to my father … my dad was basically scammed out of the land and I understand there’s nothing we can do now but it’s always bothered me that I keep thinking about mineral rights as I seen something about them on the deed my dad signed over when he sold the land and I also seen something about mineral rights through out the paperwork I found of my grandfathers .
-Is there anyway to find out if My grampa owned them And this was 4 years ago since the selling of the land .
-I notice on the paperwork from selling the house that it said “ SUBJECT TO EXCEPTION” on it as far as some thing I just don’t know what !
-Can anyone also explain to me if that means anything please!!
+I’m not sure if my grandfather had mineral rights to his property that was deeded to my father.
+My dad was basically scammed out of the land, and I understand there’s nothing we can do now, but it’s always bothered me that I keep thinking about mineral rights.
+I saw something about them on the deed my dad signed over when he sold the land, and I also saw something about mineral rights throughout the paperwork I found of my grandfather’s.
+Is there any way to find out if my grandpa owned them?

-I seen subject to exception on the deed of my grandfathers land and some reason I’ve been wondering what does that mean if anybody can tell me I believe my grandpa still owns a mineral rights and on the deed when my dad sold the property, it said subject to exception, and I’m trying to figure out what it means
+I seen subject to exception on the deed of my grandfather’s land and for some reason I’ve been wondering what does that mean.
+If anybody can tell me I believe my grandpa still owns mineral rights and on the deed when my dad sold the property, it said subject to exception, and I’m trying to figure out what it means.

-I just need someone to desperately help me understand what exception subject to exception and mineral rights and land ownership how all that works if my grandfather deceased if he still on the minerals and the oil company owned a third of the land, so does that mean there’s possibly oil or other minerals on there
+I just need someone to desperately help me understand what exception subject to exception and mineral rights and land ownership how all that works if my grandfather deceased if he still owns the minerals and the oil company owned a third of the land, so does that mean there’s possibly oil or other minerals on there?

 You would need a landman or attorney to do the research for the title going back many generations.
 We cannot comment without seeing the language of the deed and even then, it would be better to have a professional give a rigorous look at the deed.